Sahir214/Home_Automation_IoT/README.md

 # Home_Automation_IoT
+## Intenship by : UpSkill Campus, alongwith its industry Partner UniConverge Technologies
-# Internship Project: Home Automation System to control home appliances  by switching ON/OFF automatically.
+## Internship Project: Home Automation System to control home appliances  by switching ON/OFF automatically.

 ## Introduction
 Welcome to the GitHub repository for my internship project on Home Automation System!